jonlunsford/jquery-inline-validate/README.md

   validIcon: '/img/my-valid-icon.png'
 });
 ```
-Inline Validate has built in css icons for displaying errors, and valid states simply set ```useCssIcons: true```, you may need to tweak the css to fit your needs, like this:
+Inline Validate has built in css icons for displaying errors and valid states, simply set ```useCssIcons: true```, you may need to tweak the css to fit your needs, like this:

 ```JavaScript